 The Tip Top Of Tech

-The group included Amazon.com Inc.’s (NASDAQ:AMZNC) Jeff Bezos, Elon Musk of Tesla Motors Inc. (NASDAQ:TSLAC), Google parent Alphabet Inc.’s (NASDAQ:GOOGB) Eric Schmidt and Larry Page, Tim Cook from Apple Inc. (NASDAQ:AAPLC), Facebook Inc.’s (NASDAQ:FBB) Sheryl Sandberg, Safra Catz, of Oracle Corp.
+The group included Amazon.com Inc.’s (NASDAQ:AMZND) Jeff Bezos, Elon Musk of Tesla Motors Inc. (NASDAQ:TSLAD), Google parent Alphabet Inc.’s (NASDAQ:GOOGC) Eric Schmidt and Larry Page, Tim Cook from Apple Inc. (NASDAQ:AAPLC), Facebook Inc.’s (NASDAQ:FBC) Sheryl Sandberg, Safra Catz, of Oracle Corp.
 (NASDAQ:ORCLC) and Satya Nadella of Microsoft Corp.
 (NASDAQ:MSFTC), to name just a few.

 Candidate Trump said Amazon was headed for antitrust problems and that Apple needed to reshore jobs or face heavy tariffs.
 With President-elect Trump topics turned to vocational education, trade with China and immigration.
 And even immigration was not contentious.
 At least not yet.